 Effective December 2003, following NL's distribution of 48.8% of the outstanding shares of Kronos common stock to NL stockholders, Kronos and its qualifying subsidiaries ceased being members of the NL Tax Group, but Kronos and its qualifying subsidiaries remained as members of the Contran Tax Group.
 Kronos entered into a new tax sharing agreement with Valhi and Contran, which contains similar terms to the NL Tax Agreement.
-The Company made net payments to Valhi of \$.3 million in 2004 and \$7.7 million in 2005 related to such tax agreement.
-As a member of the Contran Tax Group, Kronos is jointly and severally liable for the federal income tax liability of Contran and the other companies included in the Contran Tax Group.
+The Company made net payments to Valhi of \$.3 million in 2004 and \$7.7 million in 2005 related to such tax As a member of the Contran Tax Group, Kronos is jointly and agreement. severally liable for the federal income tax liability of Contran and the other companies included in the Contran Tax Group for all periods in which the Company is included in the Contran Tax Group.
 See Note 16.
 Kronos is also included in Contran's consolidated unitary state income tax returns in certain qualifying U.S. jurisdictions.
 The terms of the Contran Tax Agreement also apply to state tax payments in these jurisdictions.